sphinx-gallery/sphinx-gallery/doc/advanced.rst

 Problems in the text (rST) blocks of the gallery Python files will result in warnings or errors when Sphinx is converting the generated ``.rst`` files to HTML.
-These will also be printed in pink, after code block errors, during building of the documentation.
+These will be printed by Sphinx in pink, after code block errors, during building of the documentation.
 In this case, the ``.rst`` file path and ``.rst`` file line number will be printed.
 To fix the problem, you will need to amend the original ``.py`` file, **not** the generated ``.rst`` file.
 To figure out where the problem is, you will need to match the content of the